RL4M/KeAP/README.md

 For pre-training data preparation, please refer to [here](./ProteinKG25.md).

 The data for [TAPE](https://github.com/songlab-cal/tape) tasks and the PPI task can be downloaded from [here](https://drive.google.com/file/d/1snEAixeRokQW0wrJxLWtNA7m8VrzXN5A/view?usp=sharing).
-The data for the [PROBE](https://github.com/kansil/PROBE) task can be acquired via [link](https://drive.google.com/file/d/1Sy0ldh_0fhAPatffTYJ7CENp3pbZHfyu/view?usp=sharing).
+The data for the [PROBE](https://github.com/kansil/PROBE) tasks can be acquired via [link](https://drive.google.com/file/d/1Sy0ldh_0fhAPatffTYJ7CENp3pbZHfyu/view?usp=sharing).

 ----
 ## Models Preparation